 Losing Weight Might Require Sleep Apnea Treatment

-Weight loss can help reduce the impact of obesity and sleep apnea.
+If you are experiencing the negative health effects of obesity and sleep apnea, weight loss is a great place to start in improving your health.
 But there’s a problem.
 Because sleep apnea impacts your metabolism, it can be hard to lose weight when you have sleep apnea.

 Sleep apnea treatment may make it possible to lose weight, which, in turn, may reduce your sleep apnea, possibly even eliminate it.